“Farther relates to definition, further is a definition of degree.” Finding Forrester

 - The farther shore of the lake could hardly be seen in the mist.

-– Grandfather lives at the farther end of the village.
+- My family’s home is at the farther end of the village.